 Eid Al Adha 2026 UAE public holidays are officially confirmed, and the dates are lining up for one of the best long weekends the country has seen this year.
-Starting Tuesday, May 26, residents across the Emirates are in for a six-day break, with a very easy path to nine days if you play your leave right.
+Starting Tuesday 26 May, residents across the Emirates are in for a six-day break — with a very easy path to nine days if you plan your leave right.

 Here is everything you need to know before you start booking.